Seth Rose

 Seth Rose is an American lawyer and politician.
-Prior to his legal and political career, Rose was a First Team All-America singles tennis player for the University of South Carolina.
-In his college career Rose twice defeated the number one ranked NCAA singles player in the nation and advanced to the Round of 16 in the 2003 Div.
-I NCAA Men’s Singles Championships held in Athens, Georgia.
-He was inducted into the Gamecock Athletic Hall of Fame in 2014.
+In 2024, he served as the President of the University of South Carolina Lettermen's Association.
 A former Richland County Councilman (2011-2018), he is currently a member of the South Carolina House of Representatives from the 72nd District, serving since 2018.
 He is a member of the Democratic party.
 Rose is a former Richland County prosecutor and the principal attorney at Seth Rose, Attorney at Law.

+Career

 As a Councilman he is credited with instituting roll call voting and the broadcasting of Council meetings over the internet/cable television.
-Councilman Rose was also responsible for: stopping unwanted rock quarries along Bluff Road near Williams-Brice Stadium and the Arthurtown neighborhood; closing adult businesses (in Council District 5) operating for decades in violation of county zoning laws; playing an integral part in the redevelopment of the Rosewood Curtiss Wright Hangar; stopping the practice of private websites putting all Richland County mugshots of accused citizens online and charging money for their removal; expanding library services across downtown Columbia and St. Andrews (including the return of the Edgewood Library branch to the community after being closed for forty years); and voting against financially wasteful budget items.
+Councilman Rose was also responsible for: stopping unwanted rock quarries along Bluff Road near Williams-Brice Stadium and the Arthurtown neighborhood; closing adult businesses (in Council District 5) operating for decades in violation of county zoning laws; playing an integral part in the redevelopment of the Rosewood Curtiss Wright Hangar; stopping the practice of private websites putting all Richland County mugshots of accused citizens online and charging money for their removal; expanding library services across Downtown Columbia and St. Andrews (including the return of the Edgewood Library branch to the community after being closed for forty years); and voting against financially wasteful budget items.

-Rose is also known for his exemplary constituent service and was recognized by Keep the Midlands Beautiful for being the "Green Elected Official of the Year," becoming the first-ever local elected official to win the award.
+Rose has also secured tens of millions in road improvements in the district he represents including pedestrian safety enhancements on Millwood Avenue, S. Main Street, Broad River Road, and a transformative five million dollar project on Harden Street in Five Points.
+Most recently Representative Rose secured 5 Million for a future pedestrian safety and road diet project for Devine Street, 12 million for a future Assembly street project (to include a 10 foot wide sidewalk around the State Fairgrounds), 5 million for Gervais Street in Downtown Columbia and 16 Million in State Funds for infrastructure to spawn development along Columbia's riverfront.